nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about specifying date and time:**<br>
-A task can have Date only or both Date and Time.
+A task can optionally have a Date, or both a Date and a Time.

 `add [dt/DATE] [dt/TIME] [dt/DATE, TIME]`